 Health Benefits Of Garlic

 Garlic health benefits are plentiful which include reversing heart disease, improving the health of diabetics and also preventing and fighting various forms of cancer.
+As garlic is consumed in small amounts, its bioactive components – sulfur and phytonutrients – have many health benefits.
 Here are some of the most profound garlic benefits that are supported by studies.

 Mature garlic extract contains a bioactive sulfur compound, S-allylcysteine, which has been found to effectively lower blood pressure by 10 mmHg (systolic pressure) and 8 mmHg (diastolic pressure).
 Sulfur deficiency is one of the reasons for high blood pressure and therefore supplementing the body with organosulfur compounds can help stabilize blood pressure (7).
 Heat treatment tends to destroy allicin.